 21 May How to File A Flood Claim

-Heavy rain, storm surge, hurricanes and other severe weather events can lead to devastating floods that cause extensive damage.
+Heavy rain, storm surge, hurricanes, and other severe weather events can lead to devastating floods that cause extensive damage.
 According to the Federal Emergency Management Agency (FEMA), flood damage totaled over $8 billion in 2017 and many of the affected areas are still recovering from the impact.
-After a flood hits your business, you’ll still have expenses such as building leases, employee payrolls and cleanup costs.
-And because any business interruption means that your revenue will be lowered or gone altogether, you’ll need a source of income quickly.
+After a flood hits your home or business, you’ll want to assess and repair the damages as soon as possible.

 Starting the Claims Process

 You can start the claims process immediately after a flood.
-However, before you call us at 860-437-7282, you should make sure you have the following information:
+However, before you call us at 860-437-7282, make sure you have the following information:

 - A copy of the policy declarations page that details your flood insurance coverage if you have it

-- The best way to contact you, since normal phone lines and internet access may be disrupted
+- The best ways to contact you, since normal phone lines and internet access may be disrupted

 - The name of any applicable mortgage company

-- Cover any part of your workplace that’s exposed to the elements to prevent further damage.
+- Cover any part of your property that may be exposed to the elements to prevent further damage.

-- Record the serial numbers of any appliances, electronics and other property that you find.
+- Record the serial numbers of any appliances, electronics, and other property that you find is damaged.

-- Look for undamaged samples from flooring, wallpaper, drapes and other materials so a claims adjuster can assess their value.
+- Look for undamaged samples of flooring, wallpaper, drapes, and other materials so a claims adjuster can assess their value.

 - Arrange for any temporary repairs that will protect your property from further damage.
-However, you shouldn’t make agreements with a cleaner or contractor without consulting SAVA Insurance Group first.
+However, you shouldn’t make agreements with a cleaner or contractor without consulting SAVA Insurance Group or your insurer first.